m-parchami/3DVehicleDetection/README.md

 | Faster RCNN (Resnet 101) | KITTI | 300\*993\*3 | 14 | 0.8328 | 0.6252 | 0.6859 | 0.7146 |
 | Movilenetv2 + SSD | COCO | 300\*300\*3 | 63 | 0.6353 | 0.3580 | 0.5497 | 0.5143 |

 **Disclaimer**: These results do not necessarily relate to model's overall performance and capabilities.
-One may achieve better results with each by modifying parameters or longer training.
+One may achieve better results with either by modifying parameters or longer training.
 This is not a reliable general comparison of the two models.

 ### Table 2
 Evaluation results of training the 3D network with two different feature extractors.